 Kalispell is a medium-sized city located in the state of Montana.
 With a population of 24,565 people and ten constituent neighborhoods, Kalispell is the seventh largest community in Montana.

-Kalispell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kalispell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kalispell is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kalispell who work in sales jobs (15.02%), office and administrative support (13.34%), and management occupations (9.76%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.60 minutes getting to work every day.

-The overall education level of Kalispell citizens is substantially higher than the typical US community, as 30.02% of adults in Kalispell have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Kalispell citizens is substantially higher than the typical US community, as 30.02% of adults in Kalispell have at least a bachelor's degree.

 The per capita income in Kalispell in 2018 was $26,865, which is middle income relative to Montana and the nation.
 This equates to an annual income of $107,460 for a family of four.
 However, Kalispell contains both very wealthy and poor people as well.